great-expectations/great_expectations/docs/guides/connecting_to_your_data/overview.md

 </TabItem>
 </Tabs>

-Some things to note:

-- First, unless you are extending Great Expectations and using a subclass of Datasource, you will almost never need to use a `class_name` other than `Datasource` for the top level `class_name` value.
-- Second, inside the `execution_engine` dictionary you will also include a `connection_string` key if the source data system you are connecting to requires one.
-- Third, in the `data_connectors` dictionary you may define multiple Data Connectors, including different types of Data Connectors, so long as they all have unique values in the place of the `<name_of_your_data_connector>` key.
-- Fourth, the `<additional_keys_based_on_source_data_system>` will be things like `base_directory` and `default_regex` for filesystems, or  `batch_identifiers` for SQL based data systems.
-- Finally: This is just a broad outline of the configuration you will be making.
+Please note that this is just a broad outline of the configuration you will be making.
 You will find much more detailed examples in our documentation on how to connect to specific source data systems.

+The `name` and `class_name` top level keys will be the first you need to define.
+The `name` key can be anything you want, but it is best to use a descriptive name as you will use this to reference your Datasource in the future.
+Unless you are extending Great Expectations and using a subclass of Datasource, you will almost never need to use a `class_name` other than `Datasource` for the top level `class_name` value.

 #### Configuring your Datasource's Execution Engine